mciepluc/cocotb-coverage/documentation/source/tutorials.rst

 Not all concurrent assertions can be translated this way, but for some of them it is possible.
 Of course, sampling event can be delayed as well, which makes things a bit easier.

-Let's implement an example of sequence that checks if after 'x' is set, 'y' must be set within 5 cycles.
+Let's implement an example of sequence that checks if after "x" is set, "y" must be set within 5 cycles.

 .. code-block:: systemverilog

     assert x |-> ##[1:5] y else $error("assertion error");

-To do that, we need to create a coroutine that monitors 'x' assertion and stores 'y' values for next 5 cycles.
+To do that, we need to create a coroutine that monitors "x" assertion and stores "y" values for next 5 cycles.
 After that time, the `CoverCheck` can be evaluated.

 .. code-block:: python